vegetableman/blog/content/posts/betamax/index.md

 `ImageCapture`: This is the default implementation.
 It relies on the <a href="https://developer.mozilla.org/en-US/docs/Web/API/ImageCapture/grabFrame" target="_blank">`grabFrame`</a> method of this interface which runs on an interval set to selected frame rate during recording.
 This method is a costly operation to run in case of high DPI displays, as it takes a snapshot of the whole region and doesn't allow cropping.
 However, to alleviate memory issues, only the required cropped region from those frames are stored using <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/createImageBitmap">`createImageBitmap`</a> on each interval before passing it off to the encoder post-recording.

 `MediaRecorder`: This is the second option.
 When selected, it uses the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API">MediaStream Recording API</a>.
 Most of the screen recording extensions out on the wild use this api.
-It natively buffers and encodes the captured data with a lossy video codec [[2]](@2).
+It natively buffers and encodes the captured data with a lossy video codec <span class="citation">[[2]](#2)</span>.
 The resulting blob out of this data is then set as source of a video element which can be played or downloaded.
 Although it does affect the frame rate of the web page during recording, but relatively less so, allowing for transitions to be captured.
 Now, with regards to Betamax, we want individual frames out of this video, not the video itself.
 So, I initiate a playback of this video and capture frames out of it at a set interval.
-However, the resulting frames are not only larger in size (<a target="_blank" href="https://github.com/vegetableman/betamax/issues/3">better color reproduction</a> than `ImageCapture`) but also have identical frames that <a href="https://github.com/vegetableman/betamax/issues/2">differ greatly</a> in **pixel data** due to compression (applied through encoding) during recording.
+However, the resulting frames are not only larger in size (<a target="_blank" href="https://github.com/vegetableman/betamax/issues/3">better color reproduction</a> than `ImageCapture`) but also have identical frames that <a href="https://github.com/vegetableman/betamax/issues/2">differ greatly</a> in "pixel data" due to compression (applied through encoding) during recording.

-What is the mentioned **pixel data**?
+What is the mentioned "pixel data"?

 It simply refers to the individual color values that make up the visual content of an image.
-The data consists of information about the color and intensity of each pixel, typically expressed in terms of red, green, and blue (RGB) values. [[3]](#3)
+The data consists of information about the color and intensity of each pixel, typically expressed in terms of red, green, and blue (RGB) values. <span class="citation">[[3]](#3)</span>

 This data is important because the current implementation of the python encoder relies on the differences between pixel data of individual frames to generate the packed image.
 However, due to compression applied by video codecs during the recording, even visually identical frames will differ in this data and end up being marked as dissimilar and packed separately &mdash; increasing the size of the packed image and, failing at it pretty much.